ScottBurger/going_rogue_podcast/_posts/2023-09-27-cataclysm.md

 1:02:16 - rankings and final thoughts
 1:16:50 - similar games

 Next episode: A GROGPOD fight club special episode to celebrate our 1 year anniversary of the podcast!
-We'll be tackling the topic of "What Is A Roguelike?"
+We'll be tackling the topic of 'What Is A Roguelike?'
 There will be blood!

 Contact us at grogpodzone@gmail.com!